 Let’s have a closer look at the map.
-Each small bubble represents one of your columns with the original icon (remember, you can change this icon on the smart data view site by clicking on the icon, or in the settings menu under the three dots at the top of the column).
+Each small bubble represents one of your columns with the original icon (remember, you can change this icon on the Smart Data View site by clicking on the icon, or in the Settings menu under the three dots at the top of the column).
 Some bubbles are closer to each other, and they form a small group that represents the strength of their relationship.

 Move your cursor over a bubble, and it will show all of the relation lines connecting to other factors.
 The thicker the line, the stronger the correlation between the factors.
 The colors are also important.
-A white and thin line means a weak correlation, and a red and thick line means a strong correlation.
+A white and thin blue line means a weak correlation, and a red and thick blue line means a strong correlation.

 As you can see, with the help of the relation map, it is very easy to explore relations between the factors in your data.
 It can help you to find the strongest relations and shows the weak ones.